Updated: June 20, 2024

 Spray Foam Insulation

 Spray foam provides excellent air sealing and moisture barriers, which can improve a home’s overall climate control efficiency.
-It also adds structural strength to the areas where it is applied.
-However, it is generally more expensive than other types of insulation and requires professional installation.
+It also adds strength to the areas where it is applied.
+However, it is generally more expensive than other types of insulation and requires a professional installation.

 Reflective Insulation